 Can you park at Disney Springs for free?

-If you are parking your own car, yes, it is free at most of their lots as well as both parking garages.
+If you are parking your own car, yes, it is free in their lots as well as parking garages.

 You can pay a little more and get preferred parking where you can pay the parking attendant $10 in the Lemon and Mango parking lots.
 If you are feeling fancy you can pay $20 for valet parking.

 Can you buy Disney World tickets at Disney Springs?

 Yes.
 Once you are in Disney Springs, go to the Disney Springs welcome center and find guest relations.
 If you are having a hard time finding the welcome center make sure to check the maps throughout Disney Springs in order to direct you where you need to go.